Here is a dotted kolam, that has a group of shells. You could color them any way you want.

 Murukku experts; did I burn mine?

 Here is a simple rangoli that was inspired by the "noise" factor in the various software programs.
 I think this one screams!
 Hope you can put up with it for a second.
-I like it mainly for its black and white colors.

 This is a dotted rangoli.
 I had created this rangoli 5 years back.
 But, back then, we had not introduced the commenting feature, and so, it never got any feedback from any of our members.
 It was time for these beauties to swim up!